UTXOnly/ROI-DCA-calculator/README.md

 To use this program enter a date into entry field, then an amount to invest.
 Press the calculate ROI button, you are encouraged to try out multiple entries.
 After you have a few entries, press the calculate DCA button to calculate your dollar cost averaging position.
 When you are done, press the export button to export all of your entries into a csv file.

 To run this program you need to install the modules Tkinter, csv, bs4, and requests.
+You can do that by using the install script.
+Open a terminal in the same directory and type:

+chmod +x install.sh
+./install.sh